 So... what to do?

 The Ryaton ethos might best be summed up by the phrase, "use better stuff, but less of it".
 At the end of the day it's basically just a numbers game.
 The fewer pairs of shoes we buy, the less leather we use, the fewer animals we need, and the smaller the impact we have on the planet.
 To that end, it's important that we use the best, most durable material we can, and make good shoes.
-Shoes that get better with wear, that are easy to repair, and pay their own way.
+Shoes that get better with wear, that can be repaired, and pay their own way.